England. Change location

 Exploring religion: places, practices, texts and experiences

-This module offers an accessible and cutting-edge introduction to the study of religions, exploring places, practices, texts and experiences.
+This module offers an accessible and cutting-edge introduction to studying religions, exploring places, practices, texts and experiences.
 You will encounter a range of religious traditions, in particular Christianity, Hinduism and Islam, in diverse geographical, cultural and historical contexts.
 You will study these religions as they are actually lived and investigate their impact on different societies and cultures.
 The module challenges various widely held assumptions about religions and the study of religion, and engages students with three core questions: What is religion?
 How do we study religion?
 Why should we study religion?
-Drawing on rich audio-visual material, this module develops key skills for study and employability.
+This module develops key skills for study and employability based on rich audio-visual material.

 What you will study